Environment & Sustainability

 Our Eco Code at MHSG

-Across our Preparatory Department and Senior School, we have adopted the MHSG Eco Code.
+Across our Preparatory School and Senior School, we have adopted the MHSG Eco Code.

 Our pupils choose three topics to focus on in our Eco Code each academic year.